RaphaelEDiener/presentations/on_language_design.md

 I want to have my programs compile and work.
-I don't want to get woken up at 3am, because I introduced a bug that impeeds a costumer.
+I don't want to get woken up at 3am, because I introduced a bug that impedes a costumer.
-I don't want to be resposible for low quality software, that crashes, freezes, and doesn't do what the user wants.
+I don't want to be responsible for low quality software, that crashes, freezes, and doesn't do what the user wants.

-It is important that languages them selfs alread provide ways of checking for correctness, because they can often do it quicker and more reliable, than checks introduced by the programmers.
+It is important that languages them selves already provide ways of checking for correctness, because they can often do it quicker and more reliable, than checks introduced by the programmers.
 Programmer introduced correctness checks are not easy to implement.